68kevlar/ai-case-study2/README.md

 ## Results

 * What has been the business impact of this company so far?
-ALthough Eureka Labs is still in its infancy, its largest impact has been its education model that has human teachers form the course materials which AI teaching assistants guide students through their educational experience.
+Although Eureka Labs is still in its infancy, its largest impact has been its education model that has human teachers form the course materials which AI teaching assistants guide students through their educational experience.
 This model makes high-level education more available(4).

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?
-Student engagement and retention - Although still new, Eureka Labs seems to accell with good ratings by clients and partners Value Stream Optimization - Eureka Labs focuses on optimizing delivery of its product, improving client experiences and allowing its team to deliver value, and by reducing technical debt.
+Student engagement and retention - Although still new, Eureka Labs seems to excel with good ratings by clients and partners Value Stream Optimization - Eureka Labs focuses on optimizing delivery of its product, improving client experiences and allowing its team to deliver value, and by reducing technical debt.
 By following the sequence of defending, building, validating, and releasing, this plan ensures an agile and efficient workflow.
 Customer feedback an satisfaction - Eureka Labs has been applauded with positive feedback from its clients and partners.
 Both are reflections of their strong team
-Net Promoter Score (NPS) - An score of 79 is what Eureka Labs has been able to achieve so far, which indicates a strong potential of loyalty by its clients and the likelyhood those clients will recommend their services.(5)
+Net Promoter Score (NPS) - An score of 79 is what Eureka Labs has been able to achieve so far, which indicates a strong potential of loyalty by its clients and the likelihood those clients will recommend their services.(5)

 * How is your company performing relative to competitors in the same field?
-ALthough in its infancy, Eureka Labs' unique approach sets it apart from its competitors.
-Bacause of its infancy, it's too early to make a good comparison to established competitors.
+Although in its infancy, Eureka Labs' unique approach sets it apart from its competitors.
+Because of its infancy, it's too early to make a good comparison to established competitors.

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
-While developing their product, I would advise that the create oitne with a large emphasis on ethical AI.
+While developing their product, I would advise that the create one with a large emphasis on ethical AI.

 * Why do you think that offering this product or service would benefit the company?
 With focus on ethical AI, it would address privacy, transparency, partiality and other issues.

 * What technologies would this additional product or service utilize?
-Federated Learning, Explainable AI, and Differential Privacy are just a few technologies that would be utilized to incorporate ethical AI into cirriculum.
+Federated Learning, Explainable AI, and Differential Privacy are just a few technologies that would be utilized to incorporate ethical AI into curriculum.

 * Why are these technologies appropriate for your solution?
 Federated Learning can help keep data decentralized and allows training on local data, thus increasing security of that data.
 Explainable AI can increase trust in their models using developmental transparency to explain the decision processes behind them.
-Differential Privacy can dafeguard data privacy while allowing purposeful insight to be brought forward from data analysis.(6)
+Differential Privacy can safeguard data privacy while allowing purposeful insight to be brought forward from data analysis.(6)

 (1)https://techcrunch.com/2024/07/16/after-tesla-and-openai-andrej-karpathys-startup-aims-to-apply-ai-assistants-to-education/?utm_source=tldrnewsletter